ThiefMD/ghost-vala/README.md

 Unofficial [Ghost](https://ghost.org/) API client library for Vala.
 Still a work in progress.

+This is a simple API for publishing from [ThiefMD](https://thiefmd.com), and will hopefully become fully compatible with time.

 ## Compilation

 I recommend including `ghost-vala` as a git submodule and adding `ghost-vala/src/Ghost.vala` to your sources list.
 This will avoid packaging conflicts and remote build system issues until I learn a better way to suggest this.